gitkraken/git-integration-for-jira-self-managed-docs/git-integration-for-jira-self-managed/GIJ-plus-Scriptrunner-gij-self-managed.md

     Use `log.warn("Your message")` to log something.

 *   Do a log for commits and number of changed files.
-Enter the following script in the Scriptrunner console:
+Enter the following script in the ScriptRunner console:

     ```groovy
     import com.onresolve.scriptrunner.runner.customisers.WithPlugin